yitaozh/yitaozh.github.io/source/_posts/How-to-leetcode.md

 find source/_posts/ -name "[0-9]*" | xargs grep -A 1 "tags" | grep -e "---"
 ```

+### Notes

+String algorithms:

+* KMP is to calculate the prefix array, it can be used to calculated the occurrence of pattern in text
+* Z algorithm is to calculate the longest common prefix.
+* Manacher is to calculate the longest palindrome at each index.

 ### C++ template

 For online GDB